The Italians and the Tunley/Tunaley Connection

 A further Update, 23-10-20

-Records now show that Thomas died in 1755, not 1795* as previously thought, and that Katherine, his widow, remarried to Burder Taylor, 18th October 1757.
-Following this
+Records now suggest that Thomas died in 1755, not 1795* as previously thought, and that Katherine, his widow, remarried to Burder Taylor, 18th October 1757.
+Following

-marriage, all three original records for the baptisms of her three later children give the mother as "Catharina", Catarina being the Italian version of
+this marriage, all three original records for the baptisms of her three later children give the mother as "Catharina", a variant of "Catarina", the Italian version

 Also, following the death of her second husband, a further record shows that in 1767 Catharina moved with the children of this second marriage from her home in